 With fast flowing roads, excellent rail connections, three international airports on the doorstep and one of the UK’s largest ports, Tees Valley is easy to get to and around, making it the ideal location for logistics businesses.

-The area is home to a first class logistics infrastructure and there are currently over 5000 people directly employed (up to 20,000 indirectly employed) across 250 logistics companies, contributing £307 million of Gross Valued Added to the area’s economy each year.
+The area is home to a first class logistics infrastructure and there are currently 16,500 people employed across 1,300 logistics companies, contributing £533 million of Gross Valued Added to the area’s economy each year.

 Supermarket giants Asda and Tesco are already taking advantage of what’s on offer here as both operate from distribution centres on the Teesport estate.
 Tesco’s 1.2m sq ft warehouse is one of the largest distribution centres in Europe, and Teesport was the only port that could meet their requirements for a distribution centre of this size.